Competition Commission says private patients pay too much

-LONDON Private healthcare patients are paying too much because of a lack of competition, the country's market regulator said in a ruling that could lead it to force some operators to sell hospitals.
+LONDON Private healthcare patients in Britain are paying too much because of a lack of competition, the country's market regulator said on Wednesday in a ruling that could lead it to force some operators to sell hospitals.

-The Competition Commission (CC) said on Wednesday it had identified 101 private hospitals that faced little local competition, some of them in clusters owned by one of the major hospital groups BMI Healthcare, Spire and HCA International.
+The Competition Commission said it had identified 101 private hospitals that faced little local competition, some of them in clusters owned by one of the major hospital groups BMI Healthcare, Spire and HCA International.

 It could force operators to sell some hospitals in areas where they dominated, it said, adding that it had pinpointed about 20 such sites.